darenc9/FitFuture/README.md

 ### Progress Page
-Here you will be able to view your progress for your weight in addition to the progression of the weight you can do for your top three most done exercsies
+Here you will be able to view your progress for your weight in addition to the progression of the weight you can do for your top three most done exercises

 ### Chatbot
-This chatbot will be accessible from any other page, and you can ask it for any help with workout realted information and sugestions
+This chatbot will be accessible from any other page, and you can ask it for any help with workout related information and suggestions